yugabyte/yugabyte-db/architecture/design/wait-on-conflict-functional-spec.md

     3. `FOR SHARE`: doesn’t allow any concurrent modification to the locked tuple.
     4. `FOR KEY SHARE`: allow only modification to non-primary key cols

-Lock-modification conflict only happens when the period from lock acquire to lock release intersects/ overlaps with the read to commit time of the transaction performing the modification.
+Lock-modification conflict only happens when the period from lock acquire to lock release intersects/overlaps with the read to commit time of the transaction performing the modification.

 Lock-modification conflicts result in serialization errors.
 Note that the lock might be issued before or after the modification (see example 2i and 2ii).